APRashedAhmed/combinatorial-generalization/README.md

 Code that implements the task described in Randy O'Reily's task in [Generalization in Interactive Networks: The Benefits of Inhibitory Competition and Hebbian Learning][1].
-The package can be installed for general reuse, and contains unit tests to ensure proper functionality.
+The package can be installed for general reuse and contains unit tests to ensure proper functionality.

 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc-refresh-toc -->
 ## Table of Contents

 - [Task Description](#task-description)
 	- [Desiderata](#desiderata)